Business Name Ideas for Tech Startups: Patterns and Inspiration

 Developer tools: Compounds, descriptive, acronyms (GitHub, npm, Vercel) SaaS platforms: Invented, metaphors, compounds (Notion, Slack, HubSpot) Consumer apps: Invented, metaphors, portmanteaus (Spotify, Uber, Instagram) Enterprise software: Professional compounds, meaningful inventions (Salesforce, Workday) Hardware/devices: Simple, memorable metaphors or inventions (Nest, Ring, Sonos)

-These patterns provide frameworks, not formulas.
-Your perfect name emerges from:
+These patterns are frameworks, not formulas.
+Your name comes from:

 - Understanding these patterns deeply